renatorib/react-imp/README.md

 ## Customization

 You can create your fully customizable imperative dialog with your own props, rules and UI.
-You can even use the Dialog component of your favorite lib.
+You can even use the Dialog component from your favorite lib.
 See below an example using MUI dialog:

 First, create your type function with `dialog({ props, Component })`